 These guidelines have been developed in accordance with federal financial aid statutes and regulations governing student eligibility.
 Students who receive financial aid must demonstrate financial need and make satisfactory academic progress (SAP) as determined by the Jagiellonian University pursuant to federal law.
-Standards for Title IV students are slightly stricter than for non-Title IV students enrolled in the Jagiellonian University.
+Title IV recipients' attendance is closely monitored by the school to satisfy R2T4 requirements in the event of discontinuation of education by the student.